 - Fully Explained and Illustrated – The proposition itself is only part of a proposition development process.
 An accompanying, detailed Use Guide can be immensely helpful in ensuring the proposition is actionable by any member of your legacy team, and that it is a long-lasting asset that withstands staff turnover.
 The Use guide should contain everything staff would need to implement the proposition properly, including illustrative examples and inspiring guidance on how to bring it to life through creatives.

-If you would like to learn more about our approach, or are considering starting your own proposition journey, please do get in touch with Shenley ([email protected]).
+If you'd like to learn more, or are considering starting your own proposition journey, please do get in touch with Shenley (firstname.lastname@example.org).